-The Organization determines if an arrangement is, or contains, a lease at the inception date.
+- The Organization determines if an arrangement is, or contains, a lease at the inception date.
 In evaluating contracts to determine if they qualify as a lease, the Organization considers factors such as if the Organization has obtained substantially all of the rights to the underlying asset through exclusivity, if the Organization can direct the use of the asset by making decisions about how and for what purpose the asset will be used, and if the lessor has substantive substitution rights.
-This evaluation may require significant judgment.

-Right-of-use assets (ROU assets) represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
+This evaluation may require significant judgment. - Right-of-use assets (ROU assets) represent the right to use an underlying asset for the lease term and lease liabilities represent the obligation to make lease payments arising from the lease.
 Operating lease ROU assets and lease liabilities are recognized at the commencement date based primarily on the present value of lease payments over the lease term.
 In determining the discount rate used to measure the ROU assets and lease liabilities, the Organization uses rates implicit in the lease, when available.
 If the rate implicit in the lease is not readily available, the Organization has elected to use a risk-free rate for all classes of assets.
-The risk-free rate used is the US Treasury Bill Rate in effect at the commencement of the lease for a similar term.
+The riskfree rate used is the US Treasury Bill Rate in effect at the commencement of the lease for a similar term.
 The operating lease ROU assets also include any lease payments made at commencement and exclude lease incentives.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Organization will exercise that option.
-Lease expense is recognized on a straight-line basis over the lease term.
+Lease expense is recognized on a straight-line basis over the lease term. - The Organization elected the practical expedient to account for lease and non-lease components as a single lease component.
+For arrangements accounted for as a single lease component, there may be variability in future lease payments as the amount of non-lease components is typically revised from one period to the next.
+Payments for non-lease components, which are primarily consisted of common area maintenance, utilities, and real estate taxes that are passed to the lessor in proportion to the space leased, are recognized in operating expenses in the period in which the obligation for those payments was incurred.
+Variable lease expense is immaterial for 2024 and 2023.